imarc/sbsr/README.md

 dep setup prod
 ```

-This will create the requisite stage directories for `prod` and copy out any shares that exist in
+This will create the requisite stage directories for `prod`, copy out any shares that exist in
-your version control repository to the shares directory for the stage.
-If you have additional
+your version control repository to the shares directory for the stage, and create/rollout a new
-shares which are not part of the repository, you will need to create them manually.
+database for the stage.

+## Usage

 ### Deployment